eliazzo/eliazzo/README.md

 - 🌱 I’m currently working as a course facilitator at [Founders and Coders](https://www.foundersandcoders.com/) who provide tuition-free, peer-led coding bootcamps to help people from all backgrounds get into tech and make a social impact.

 - 🎓 I specialised in Linguistics at university and went on to teach English Language GCSE and work with SEN and EAL students at secondary school level.
-I am now a student of the Founders and Coders immersive developer programme where I am training to become a full-stack software engineer.
+I was previously a student of the Founders and Coders immersive developer programme where I trained to become a full-stack software engineer.

 - 👩‍💻 I am highly collaborative and familiar with Agile practices.
 The projects listed below demonstrate some of the technical areas I have covered so far...